Skip to content

 Our Autism Learning programme is age specific (3-8yrs, 9-13yrs or 14-19yrs) so please look out for the programme suited to your child or young person.

 Locations change each term to make the programme accessible across the region.
-This November the programme for parents and carers of 9-13yrs is in Sefton, age 3-8yrs is online, age 14-19 is in Liverpool.

 Post Diagnosis Autism Coaching